 It is a thick fabric which is similar in texture to denim or canvas.
 This makes it a great choice for upholstery projects, cushions, totes, bags and more.
 It also works well as a trim for larger projects.

-This particular Aso-oke comes in pre-cut strips of approximately 4.4 metres each.
-Each strip has a width of 5.5 inches (14 cm).
-This means you will receive a strip with a continuous length of 4.4 metres and 5 inch width.
-The .
+You can order the length of the fabric strip you require by using the arrows above to specify quantity.
+Your fabric will be sent as one continuous length.
+The width of the strip is 5.5 inches (14 cm).
 You can then cut and sew together the pieces for your own specific needs.
 Use pinking shears and cut across the width of the material.
 Avoid cutting along the length of the material as the weave will unravel.

-You also have the option of buying the full bundle.
-This consists of 4 strips each 4.4 metres long (a total of approximately 17.5 metres) which will give you a saving compared to buying the individual strips.
+You also have the option of buying the full bundle of 16 metres which will give you a saving compared to buying by the metre.

 Woven strip fabric